-Almeida currently serves as the Outgoing Chair of the Political Sociology Section of the American Sociological Association.
-He is a founding member of the UC Merced Community and Labor Center.
+Almeida is a founding organizer of the UC Merced Community and Labor Center.
+He is a member of Brown University's Climate Social Science Network (CSSN) and participates in the San Joaquin Valley Climate Justice Collaborative.
 He sits on the Climate Change steering committee of the University of California's Institute on Global Conflict and Cooperation (IGCC) and the University of California Decarbonization Committee, and acts as a Faculty Mentor for the UC-Mexico Climate Research Program.
+Almeida also serves as the Outgoing Chair of the Political Sociology Section of the American Sociological Association.

 Honors And Awards